Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract5_Redacted.md

 G9011 Referral to Social Supports UA: Member UC: Face-to-face UD:
 UB: Collateral Indirect
 Per Month: All-inclusive rate for entire episode of care.
-The Tennessee Health Link Activity Codes in Section I! above must be billed with the appropriate corresponding modifier(s).
+The Tennessee Health Link Activity Codes in Section II above must be billed with the appropriate corresponding modifier(s).
 Payments will be made to provider only for members who are enrolled and attributed to the provider's Health Link Panel and received a qualifying Tennessee Health Link Activity each month.
-Tennessee Health Link Billing Code (Section !) must be billed with at least one Tennessee Health Link Activity (Section II) code for payment.
+Tennessee Health Link Billing Code (Section 1!) must be billed with at least one Tennessee Health Link Activity (Section Il) code for payment.
 Provider can receive only one payment per month per member.
-Provider shall comply with the terms of the J Tennessee Health Link: Provider Operating Manual and Tennessee Health Link APPENDIX.
+Provider shall comply with the terms of the JJ Tennessee Health Link: Provider Operating Manual and Tennessee Health Link APPENDIX.
-Program: Medicaid Plan - TN)
+Program: Medicaid Plan - TN
-Medicaid Plan - TN) CoverKids
+Medicaid Plan - TN CoverKids
-Behavioral Health Facil
+Behavioral Health Facili
 Billing Code
+Intensive Outpatient (IOP Revenue Code 0905 w/ $70.00